denglend/decode345/README.md

 To compile the C code, try `gcc decode345.c  -o decode345 -lmosquitto`

 ###Usage
+You will have to run two separate components:
+1. The receiver, which is just a gnuradio/grc flowgraph in python.
 The gnuradio python script can be run with no command line options required `python receive345.py`.
+2. The decoder, which comes in two varieties: python and C.

-If using the python decoder, the options (MQTT broker address, device IDs, etc) are set directly within the decode345.py file.
+If using the python decoder, the options (MQTT broker address, device IDs, etc) are set directly within the decode345.py file, which can be executed by `python decode345.py`

 If using the C decoder, the options are set on the command line, as follows:
 ```